fubar2010/GameMode/README.md

 GameMode
 ========

-Here it is the Gamemode,i will update this as much as possible
+Here it is the Gamemode and all package's that are nearly up to date,i will update this as much as possible when needed.